yuanshenjian/yuanshenjian.github.io/page/get-started/sonar.md

 ---

 ### Setup sonar scanner
-Firstly, you should download [Sonar Scanner](https://docs.sonarqube.org/display/SCAN/Analyzing+with+SonarQube+Scanner), then unzip them into your user home directory.
+Firstly, you should download [Sonar Scanner](https://docs.sonarqube.org/display/SCAN/Analyzing+with+SonarQube+Scanner), then unzip them into your user home directory (This directory depends on your choice).

 - `~/sonar-scanner-3.0.3.778-macosx`